Neo1289/New-adventure-game/README.md

 - built a general animated sprite to use for all animated character
 - use a generator for the bats creation
 - create a toolbar that store the objects found during the game
+- create a dictionary for the objects and iterate through them for assignments